The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Fuchsian groups and the Bowen--Series map

-These properties are very classical and lead to a clear understanding of the dynamics of the map.
-Moreover, these can be used to understand the action of the Fuchsian group $\Gamma$ on the circle $\partial \mathbb D^2$.
+We summarise the main properties of the map~$T$ in the following lemma. \begin{lemma} The interval map~$T$ is: \begin{enumerate} \item Real analytic on each interval of the partition specified in~\eqref{mapTdef:eq}; \item Uniformly expanding: $\exists \beta >1$ such that $|T^\prime(z)|\ge \beta$ for every $z \in \uppartial\mathbb D $; \item Markov: there exists a \emph{finite refinement} of the partition described in~\eqref{mapTdef:eq} with respect to which~$T$ has Markov property.
+More precisely, one needs to take the endpoints of \emph{all} sides of the tesselation that go through the vertices of the fundamental domain.
+The assumptions on the action of~$\Gamma$ guarantee the finiteness of the refined partition. \end{enumerate} \end{lemma} These properties are very classical and lead to a clear understanding of the dynamics of the map.
+Moreover, these can be used to understand the induced action of the Fuchsian group~$\Gamma$ on the boundary.
 In particular, we would like to replace the action